-I was born in Kenya, qualified from University of Cape Town, South
+I was born in Kenya and qualified from University of Cape Town, South

 Africa, with postgraduate training in Paediatrics in Manchester and

 London, United Kingdom.
-In 1989, as a lecturer at University of Oxford, I
+In 1989, as a lecturer at the University of Oxford, I

-returned to Kilifi in Kenya, to help set up an unit to study severe
+returned to Kilifi in Kenya, to help set up a unit to study severe

 damage in central nervous system infections.
-I completed his training
+I completed this training

 in Paediatric Neurology at Great Ormond Street Hospital, UK.
 In 1998 I

 was awarded a Wellcome Trust Senior Clinical Fellowship at University

 College London, to return to Kilifi to study central nervous system

 infections in children, examining the epidemiology and mechanisms of